hefengcs/XLFM-Former/README.md

-# XLFM-Former: Physics-Consistent 3D Reconstruction for Light Field Microscopy
+# From Pixels to Views: Learning Angular-Aware and Physics-Consistent Representations for Light Field Microscopy

 This repository provides a minimal and reproducible implementation of **XLFM-Former**, a transformer-based framework for 3D reconstruction from light field microscopy (XLFM) data.
 It is designed to address reproducibility and clarity concerns raised in the NeurIPS 2025 reviews.